ashley-breunich/guessinggame/README.md

 1. Answering some fun facts
 2. Reading my bio
+3. Learning about my past experience and education

 Contact me at [ashleybreunich@gmail.com](mailto:ashleybreunich@gmail.com) if you have any questions or would like to chat futher!